ameet-kumar-pradhan/bitcoin-notifier/README.md

 We’re going to create there IFTTT applets:

-One for emergency notification when Bitcoin price falls under a certain threshold and one for regular Telegram and one for Slack updates on the Bitcoin price.
+One for emergency notification when Bitcoin price falls under a certain threshold and one for regular Telegram and one for IFTTT updates on the Bitcoin price.

-These will be triggered by our Python app which will consume the data from the Coindesk API.
+These will be triggered by our Python app which will consume the data from the coinmarketcap API.

 An IFTTT applet is composed of two parts: a trigger and an action.